 On 18 March 2023, two villagers were killed and two were injured by tripwire landmines set up by a PDF in Palaw township, Tanintharyi region.
-According to the PDF, the mines were emplaced to defend the area from the Myanmar Armed Forces.72
+According to the PDF, the mines were emplaced to defend the area from the Myanmar Armed Forces.
+72

 On 13 March 2023, three people were seriously injured by a mine in Tedim township, Chin state, and were taken across the border to India for treatment.
-PDF rebels acknowledged responsibility for laying the mine.73
+PDF rebels acknowledged responsibility for laying the mine.

 On 27 February 2023, in Meh Way village tract in Hpapun township, Kayin state, a child was killed and an adult was injured by a mine laid by the KNLA.
-The KNLA had previously warned villagers that it had planted mines in the area.74
+The KNLA had previously warned villagers that it had planted mines in the area.

-On 16 February 2023, two residents of Pweh Pah village in Hpapun township, Kayin state, stepped on mines laid by the KNLA near a Myanmar Armed Forces camp.75
+On 16 February 2023, two residents of Pweh Pah village in Hpapun township, Kayin state, stepped on mines laid by the KNLA near a Myanmar Armed Forces camp.
+75

-On 12 February 2023, two Myanmar Armed Forces soldiers were injured after stepping on mines laid by an unknown group near the Paju crossroads in Kutkai township, Shan state.76
+On 12 February 2023, two Myanmar Armed Forces soldiers were injured after stepping on mines laid by an unknown group near the Paju crossroads in Kutkai township, Shan state.
+76

-On 2 February 2023, members of the Shanni Nationalities Army were injured after stepping on a mine laid by an unknown group near Na Kata village in Indaw township, Sagaing region.77 On the same day, a resident of Mone village tract in Kyaukkyi township, Bago region, was injured by a landmine planted by the KNLA.78
+On 2 February 2023, members of the Shanni Nationalities Army were injured after stepping on a mine laid by an unknown group near Na Kata village in Indaw township, Sagaing region.
+On the same day, a resident of Mone village tract in Kyaukkyi township, Bago region, was injured by a landmine planted by the KNLA.

 On 14-15 January 2023, two villagers in Nyaunglebin township, Bago region, stepped on mines planted by the KNLA.
 The mines were reportedly emplaced by the KNLA after Myanmar Armed Forces soldiers had left the area, to prevent them from returning.
-The KNLA had issued a verbal warning of the danger to villagers.79
+The KNLA had issued a verbal warning of the danger to villagers.

-- 71 It is often difficult to attribute responsibility for each mine incident in Myanmar to a specific armed group.
-In northern Shan state, the Tatmadaw are engaged in armed conflict with three members of the Northern Alliance: the Arakan Army, the Myanmar National Democratic Alliance Army (MNDAA), and the TNLA.
-Armed conflict among NSAGs has also occurred in the area between the SSA-S, the TNLA, and the SSA-N. Casualties have occurred near to sites of conflict involving all of these groups, though locals were usure which group(s) had emplaced the mines. - 72 KHRG, "KHRG Submission to the ICBL: August 2022-August 2023," undated. - 73 "3 people seriously injured in Chin state land mine blast," Radio Free Asia, 15 March 2023, bit.ly/ RadioFreeAsia15March2023. - 74 Ibid. - 75 Ibid.

-- 78 KHRG, "KHRG Submission to the ICBL: August 2022-August 2023," undated. - 79 Ibid.
+- 72 KHRG, "KHRG Submission to the ICBL: August 2022-August 2023," undated. - 73 "3 people seriously injured in Chin state land mine blast," Radio Free Asia, 15 March 2023, bit.ly/ RadioFreeAsia15March2023. - 74 Ibid. - 75 Ibid. - 76 Free Burma Rangers, "Burma Army attacks and shifting power in Northern Burma, February 2023," 11 May 2023, bit.ly/FreeBurmaRangers11May2023. - 77 Ibid. - 78 KHRG, "KHRG Submission to the ICBL: August 2022-August 2023," undated. - 79 Ibid.